varunnayak/stripe-migrate/README.md

   - It adds `source_promotion_code_id` to target promotion codes.
   - It adds `source_subscription_id` to target subscriptions.
     This metadata is crucial, especially for mapping prices during subscription migration.
+- **Customers:** Before migrating subscriptions, customers must be copied from the source to target account.
+This can be done using the copy button in the Stripe dashboard's customers page.
+The script does not create customers; it expects them to already exist in the target account with the same IDs as in the source account.
 - **Payment Methods:** For subscription migration, the script checks if the target customer has a default payment method or an attached card.
 If not, it **cannot** create the subscription.
 It **does not** currently migrate payment methods themselves due to complexity and security implications (often requiring customer interaction).
 You need to ensure customers have valid payment methods in the target account _before_ migrating subscriptions.
+- **Archived Prices:** Subscription creation will fail if the corresponding price in the target account is archived.
+By default, the script will unarchive inactive prices during migration.
+You can preserve the original active/inactive status using the `--keep-price-status` flag.
+- **Invalid Coupons:** Subscription creation will fail if an applied coupon is invalid due to maximum redemptions being reached or the redemption period having expired.
+The script does not modify coupon validity settings during migration.
 - **Trial Periods:** Migrated subscriptions have their `trial_end` set to the `current_period_end` of the source subscription.
 - **API Keys:** Ensure you are using the correct **secret keys** for both accounts.
 Using restricted keys might lead to permission errors.
 - **Error Handling:** The script includes basic error handling for Stripe API calls, but complex scenarios might require manual intervention.
 Review the logs carefully.